Australia–United Kingdom Free Trade Agreement: Environmental, welfare, and regulatory standards

+Parliamentary scrutiny and governance

+The agreement was presented to Parliament under the Constitutional Reform and Governance Act 2010 on 15 June 2022.
+Reports by select committees, including the House of Commons International Trade Committee, the Environment, Food and Rural Affairs (EFRA) Committee and the House of Lords International Agreements Committee, raised concerns that Parliament had limited time to examine and debate the agreement before it was ratified.
+The EFRA Committee noted that immediate market disruption was limited because Australia was close to valuable Asian export markets.
+However, basing tariff rate quota limits on the weight of shipped products rather than the equivalent carcass weight could encourage Australian exporters to prioritise higher-value cuts.

 Response in Australia

 The Lowy Institute was unstinting in its praise for the agreement.
 "It is hard to overstate this achievement by the Australian negotiating team", wrote Dmitry Grozoubinski, a commentator on its blog.
 While most often the ecstatic language of news releases announcing trade deals hid the lack of real accomplishments, "[n]ot this time.
 This deal does what it says on the tin."

 "Remarkably, it is not clear what UK negotiators managed to extract in reciprocal concessions", Grozoubinski continued, foreshadowing a theme that would later be sounded in British criticism of the deal.
 "Sure Australia has agreed to eliminate its own tariffs, but that is somewhat like landlocked Switzerland offering to eliminate its navy.
 Unlike the UK, which has some formidable tariff walls around agriculture, Australia's tariffs are incredibly low and their elimination is unlikely to change anyone's commercial calculus."

 Criticism in UK

 In 2022, as the British government moved towards implementing the deal, agricultural interests were criticising it.
 Early in the year the UK chapter of the Pesticide Action Network (PAN) issued Toxic Trade, a report expressing concern that the agreement might weaken British restrictions on pesticide use by permitting the import of Australian crops grown under laxer standards—for example, Britain permits farmers to use just four organophosphates against the thirty-three allowed in Australia.
 It feared this might set a precedent for Britain making similar concessions in negotiating trade deals with other large countries that export produce in quantity such as the United States, India and Brazil.